 Fraud in the health service takes many forms.
 Often it is relatively low value and opportunistic.
 Sometimes, it is high value and committed by skilled criminals.

-Patient fraud includes wrongful claiming of exemption from fees, alteration of prescriptions, persons from abroad receiving health treatments that they are not entitled to and using aliases to obtain controlled drugs.
+Patient fraud includes wrongful claiming of exemption from fees, alteration of prescriptions, and persons from abroad receiving health treatments that they are not entitled to and using aliases to obtain controlled drugs.

 The NHS Counter Fraud and Security Management Service (NHS Counter Fraud Authority (CFA) exists to fight NHS fraud.
 The counter fraud strategy countering fraud in the NHS, intends: